TheExecutionist/arras.io-server/README.md

  - Know how to add a testbed tank
  - Add different keys for different actions

-The code is tottaly untouched, except for the .lib file i give you the whole thing
+The code is tottaly untouched, except for the .lib file.
+I give you the whole code
 Thanks!